-Also, any buildup of debris and water is negated by the dome's small and flat nature.
-You won't have to worry about any water leaking from your roof into your house's ceiling.
+Also, the dome’s small and flat nature negates any buildup of debris and water.
+You won’t have to worry about any water leaking from your roof into your house’s ceiling.

 A 10-inch solar tube can transmit the same quantity of light rays produced by three 100-Watt bulbs.
 This size can adequately illuminate a 200 sq ft room with clear visibility for any activity you wish to carry out.

-Solar tube lighting cancels out the need for electric light bulbs on sunny and moderately cloudy days.
-Hence, you can save money being spent on artificial lighting in the day; there are even models that come with an electric light integrated into its design.
+Solar tube lighting eliminates the need for electric light bulbs on sunny and moderately cloudy days.
+Hence, you can save money on artificial lighting in the day; even models come with an electric light integrated into their design.

 Natural lighting is essential for proper body functioning as it regulates and synchronizes our hormone cycles and circadian rhythms.
 We require daily exposure to sunlight because it helps our metabolism, mood, sleep, health, and energy.
-It's been proven as a stimulant for the production of sleep hormones in the human body.
+It’s been proven as a stimulant for producing sleep hormones in the human body.

-You can reduce the carbon footprint of your home through the use of solar tube lighting.
-Rest assured that you aren't being exposed to dangerous emissions since only clean and renewable energy is produced by the tubes.
+You can reduce your home’s carbon footprint through the use of solar tube lighting.
+Rest assured that you aren’t being exposed to dangerous emissions since only clean and renewable energy is produced by the tubes.

-They are more energy-efficient and eliminates unfavorable heat gain by diffusing the captured light rays.
-The solar dome blocks the UV rays contained in the sunlight before the light rays are passed down the tubes.
+They are more energy-efficient and eliminate unfavorable heat gain by diffusing the captured light rays.
+The solar dome blocks the UV rays in the sunlight before the light rays are passed down the tubes.

 The Drawbacks to Solar Tube Lighting

-Admittedly, there are undesirable parts of solar tube lighting you need to consider before purchasing a home unit.
+Admittedly, you need to consider undesirable parts of solar tube lighting before purchasing a home unit.
 Even though there are several advantages, you still need to know about these drawbacks to secure the ideal solution for your lighting needs.

 1. Not Compatible with All Homes

 The larger the diameter, the more solar energy you can capture to illuminate your home.
-If you wish to have high power outputs, then you need to ensure you have ample space for installation.
+If you wish to have high power outputs, you need to ensure ample space for installation.

 Another integral factor that determines whether you can use tube lighting is the nature of your roofing.